 Hollie: No, that’s great.
-In the beginning when we talked, we had the… we don’t have the perfect answers for you, but we came up with a lot of anecdotes and mistakes we’ve made, and things have gone well, things have gone not so well, and we had these themes.
+In the beginning, when we talked, we had the… we don’t have the perfect answers for you, but we came up with a lot of anecdotes and mistakes we’ve made, and things have gone well, things have gone not so well, and we had these themes.
 The first was learning about your customer.
 The next was really being helpful to your customer.
-We thought a lot about how we create an experience, which is consistent making sure the customers become champions or advocates, and being really intentional with your culture, so that people know that you’re customer centric.
+We thought a lot about how we create an experience, which is consistently making sure the customers become champions or advocates, and being really intentional with your culture, so that people know that you’re customer-centric.
 This is meant to just be relaxed, and we’re just going to have a dialog.

 Hollie: That’s wonderful!
 We didn’t expect that.
 I had memorized that for no reason, Nicolas.